-Adopt A Rescue Dog or Cat
+How to Adopt a Rescue Dog or Cat

 "On Hold" or "On Trial"

-If a pet is marked "On Hold" it means they are temporarily unavailable for adoption.
+If a pet on our website is marked "On Hold" it means they are temporarily unavailable for adoption.
 It may be because they are recovering from a cold, or maybe someone has paid a deposit on them*.
 They will either be available again soon or adopted soon.
 If you are interested in this pet, please ring or email the contact person in the ad and leave your contact details.
 If or when the pet becomes available you will be contacted.

 *Our holding deposit is 50% of the Adoption Fee and is not refundable if you change your mind.
+Deposit and refund details.

 If a pet is marked "On Trial" it means they have been adopted and are on their 2 week trial period.
-If you are interested in this pet, please ring or email the contact person in the ad and leave your contact details.
+If you are interested in this pet, please ring or email the contact person in the dog's profile and leave your contact details.
 If the trial doesn't work out, you will be contacted.

-Why Adopt a Rescue Dog or Cat
+Why Adopt a Rescue Dog or Cat?

 There are many good reasons why it is better to adopt a rescued dog or cat than to get one from any other source:

 - You know what you are getting.
 The dog or cat's foster carer can tell you all about their personality, preferences and needs.
 They can advise about the suitability of their foster dog or cat for your home.

 - While in foster care, our dogs and cats have time to recuperate from being in the pound.
 Their health is assessed and are treated if necessary so they are healthy when they are adopted.